nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/managing-files.md

 **Procedure**

-1. Download the following file:&nbsp;[]({{file name='contract-attachments.zip'}}) and unzip it.
+1. Download the file [contract-attachments.zip]({{file name='contract-attachments.zip'}}) and unzip it.
 You will attach the files it contains to the contract in the next steps.
 2. Using your favorite text editor or IDE, create a file called `attachFilesToContract.js` with the following content.
 Make sure to replace the `filePath` variable with the path to the unzipped attachment folder.

     ```js